MicrosoftDocs/power-automate-docs/flow-docs/us-govt.md

 Entities with questions about eligibility for Microsoft Flow US Government should consult their account team.
 Microsoft re-validates eligibility when it renews customer contracts for Microsoft Flow US Government.

-## Microsoft Flow US Government Plans
+## Microsoft Flow US Government plans

 Access to Microsoft Flow US Government plans is restricted to the offerings described in the following section; each plan is offered as a monthly subscription and can be licensed to an unlimited number of users:

-- Microsoft Flow / PowerApps Plan 1 US Government
+- Microsoft Flow/PowerApps Plan 1 US Government

-- Microsoft Flow / PowerApps Plan 2 US Government
+- Microsoft Flow/PowerApps Plan 2 US Government

 - In addition to the standalone plans, Microsoft Flow and PowerApps capabilities are also included in certain Office 365 US Government and Dynamics 365 US Government plans allowing customers to extend and customize Office 365 and Dynamics 365 with Microsoft Flow and PowerApps capabilities.

 > [!NOTE]
 > Licensing is available in customer tenants from mid-April 2019.

-Additional information and details regarding the differences in functionality between these groups of licenses are described in more detail on the [Microsoft Flow licensing information](https://flow.microsoft.com/pricing/).
+Additional information and details regarding the differences in functionality between these groups of licenses are described in more detail here: [Microsoft Flow licensing information](https://flow.microsoft.com/pricing/).

 Microsoft Flow US Government is available through the Volume Licensing and Cloud Solution Provider purchasing channels.

 ## Differences between customer data and customer content

-Customer data, as defined in the Online Service Terms, means all data, including all text, sound, video, or image files, and software, that are provided to Microsoft by, or on behalf of, customers through the use of an Online Service.
+Customer data, as defined in the Online Service Terms, means all data, including all text, sound, video, or image files, and software that are provided to Microsoft by, or on behalf of, customers through the use of an Online Service.

-Customer content refers to a specific subset of customer data that has been directly created by users, such as content stored in databases through entries in the [Common Data Service](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-intro) entities (e.g. contact information).
+Customer content refers to a specific subset of customer data that has been directly created by users, such as content stored in databases through entries in the [Common Data Service](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-intro) entities (for example, contact information).
 Content is generally considered confidential information, and in normal service operations, is not sent through the Internet without encryption.

 For more information on how Microsoft Flow protects customer data, see the [Microsoft Online Services Trust Center](https://www.microsoft.com/trustcenter/cloudservices/business-application-platform/default.aspx).